Find the Cheapest Insurance Quotes in Your Area

 You may wonder if the low base rate would apply to young drivers as well.
 Young drivers usually face expensive rates, with the national average being over $7,000 per year for full coverage.
 Metromile is not immune to high rates for young drivers however.
 A few quotes we got for a 20 year old driver from L.A. showed he would be paying a base rate of $180 per month, and a mileage rate as high as 18 cents per mile!
 Still, if the young driver keeps their mileage low, they may still have a better deal than they would at another company.

-If you are just looking for a great price, and don't mind the poor track record of customer satisfaction, you still need to be in a state Metromile currently operates.
-As of September 2016, Metromile operates in only California, Illinois, New Jersey, Oregon, Pennsylvania, Washington and Virginia.
+If you are just looking for a great price, and don't mind the negative reviews of customer satisfaction, you still need to be in a state Metromile currently operates.
+As of September 2017, Metromile operates in only California, Illinois, New Jersey, Oregon, Pennsylvania, Washington and Virginia.
 The company received $191.5MM of funding in September 2016 too, which will allow them to expand operations into other states.
 It is likely they will be in your state in the near future.

 Usually when an insurance company has low prices, it comes at the expense of something else.
 GEICO for example frequently has the cheapest pricing, but it tends to have lower customer satisfaction when it comes to actually using the insurance.
 State Farm on the other hand, though usually more expensive, has an extensive agent network with usually well received customer satisfaction.
 While the young company has yet to receive formal reviews from the likes of J.D.
 Power, there exists a number of online customer reviews.
 They all tend to agree that the pricing for Metromile is great, but the claims process can be quite troublesome.

 While they have a 24-hour claims processing center, which is convenient, customers complain the speed at which it is conducted is very slow.
 Numerous customer reviews state how several weeks or even a couple months will pass without getting an update on a car that needs repair after an accident.
 There were also a few misgivings regarding billing practices.
 As a newer company providing highly competitive rates in a highly competitive market, it might fit the bill for lower mileage drivers who are looking for ways to save money.